Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Logarithmic Negativity for bipartite systems

 where $k_2$ has the following form

 We can now find out the area of the extremal surface for the subsystems $\mathcal{A}_{B_1}$ and $\mathcal{A}_{A\cup B_1}$ by substituting \eqref{eq61} in \eqref{eq25}.
-We then take the sum as an expansion of $\epsilon_1$ and $\epsilon_3$ respectively and consider the terms in linear order of them.
-Therefore we obtain the following expressions
+We then take the sum as an expansion of $\epsilon_1$ and $\epsilon_3$ respectively and consider the terms up to the linear order.

-where all the $\xi$-dependent functions have been defined in Appendix-A. Finally using equation \eqref{eq64} in \eqref{eq58} we can get the HLN for the bipartite system at the low-temperature limit
+where all the $\xi$-dependent functions have been defined in Appendix- \ref{app:A}.
+Finally using equation \eqref{eq64} in \eqref{eq58} we achieve the form of HLN for the bipartite system at the low-temperature limit